 This page concerns the normal monthly league events, and covers running numbers and the points scoring system.
 It will greatly help the time-keepers and prevent errors, if we each do our bit to make sure that they have the correct information.

 Any runner with a medical condition – please write a brief description on the back of their number, and mark the front with a cross so if anything should happen we know to look.
-Thank you.
+If receiving ongoing medication.
+Please contact the onsite medics if unsure.

 Courtesy to others